kamoteqv2/porttyFag/README.md

 porttyFag.exe --url http://192.168.100.18/deadbeeffeed/json/ --camindex 1 --pinnum 7
 ```

-This command will execute PorttyFag.exe and connect to the KMQ microcontroller at IP address 192.168.100.18 with an API path of /deadbeeffeed/json/, using camera index 1 and pin number 7.
+This command will execute ***PorttyFag.exe*** and connect to the KMQ microcontroller at IP address 192.168.100.18 with an API path of /deadbeeffeed/json/, using camera index 1 and pin number 7.

-After executing the command, a folder called "allow" will be created in the same directory as PorttyFag.exe.
+After executing the command, a folder called "allow" will be created in the same directory as ***PorttyFag.exe***.
 You can add any images that you want the webcam to recognize to this folder.
 If a match is found, the program will trigger the specified output pin on the microcontroller and save a screenshot of the captured image to a folder called "hit."

 ### Troubleshooting
-If you encounter any issues with PorttyFag.exe, please refer to the official documentation or file a bug report on the official GitHub repository.
+If you encounter any issues with ***PorttyFag.exe***, please refer to the official documentation or file a bug report on the official GitHub repository.

 ### License
-PorttyFag.exe is released under the MIT License.
+***PorttyFag.exe*** is released under the MIT License.

 ### Credit: